missing-maxsplit-arg (PLC0207)

 string.
 When accessing only the first or last element of the result, it

-would be more efficient to only split once.
+would be more efficient to split only once.

 Example